Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 };
 ~~~~~

-@subsection OCCT_RULES_SECTION_2_4 Names of variables
+@subsection occt_coding_rules_2_3 Names of variables

-There are several rules that describe currently accepted practice used for naming variables.
+There are several rules that describe currently accepted practices for naming variables.

 ### Naming of variables

-Name of variable should not conflict with the global names (packages, macros, functions, global variables etc.), either existing or possible.
+Name of a variable should not conflict with the existing or possible global names (for packages, macros, functions, global variables, etc.).

-The name of variable should not start with underscore(s).
+The name of a variable should not start with an underscore.

 See the following examples: